sebapersson/PEtab.jl/docs/src/Gradient_hessian_support.md

 # [Supported gradient and hessian methods](@id gradient_support)

-PEtab.jl supports several gradient and hessian methods when building a `PEtabODEProblem` via `setupPEtabODEProblem`.
+PEtab.jl supports several gradient and hessian methods when building a `PEtabODEProblem` via `createPEtabODEProblem`.
 Here we briefly cover each method and its associated tuneable parameters.

 ## Gradient methods